bobgood2/ShardMind/App/Orchestrator/prompts/reason.md

 Do not do date and time calculations as part of your reasoning.
 Instead use built in python functions to do date and time calculations.
 If you are searching for emails last thursday, write a program that uses the now time stamp to figure out the date of last thursday and then the create the timestamp for midnight at the beginning and end of the day for before and after values. to do all date and time coding use the following now function that uses a natural language definition of date and time manipulation
 Prompt for LLM to Understand the "now" Function

+sort can be any field in the search, except before and after, for date searches, sort on 'newest' to sort in reverse, set reverse=True (for the oldest)

 # Title: Using the "now" Function for Date and Time Range Parsing